 General Statistics knowledge and comfortability (ex: population vs sample)

-Having adequate soft skills will also help you excel as a Data Analyst, and when looking to land your next data analytics job.
-In a technical role like this, being able to communicate effectively and understand others is key.
+Having adequate soft skills will also help you excel as a Data Analyst, and will give you the edge in your next data analytics job search.
+In a technical role like this, being able to communicate effectively while understanding colleagues is key.
 Other essential soft skills you’ll want to embody as a Data Analyst include:

 Being personable, not a data robot